olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 ## Approach & Methodology
-This project was developed entirely using **Microsoft PowerBI**, covering the full analytics workflow — from data cleaning and transformation to modeling, analysis, and visualization.
-The objective was to analyze customer behavior, churn risk, and portfolio insights using an integrated and interactive PowerBI dashboard solution.
+This project was developed entirely using **Microsoft Power BI**, covering the full analytics workflow — from data cleaning and transformation to modeling, analysis, and visualization.
+The objective was to analyze customer behavior, churn risk, and portfolio insights using an integrated and interactive Power BI dashboard solution.

 **1. Data Cleaning & Transformation (Power BI Power Query)**
 - Imported raw customer data into **Power BI** using Power Query Editor